Yannick93qw/fhgr-msc-ux-world-happiness-dashboard/README.md

 ```

 ## :rocket: See it in action
-The application is also live under the following [URL](https://fhgr-msc-world-happiness-0a5341330a12.herokuapp.com/).
+The application is also live on Heroku under the following [URL](https://fhgr-msc-world-happiness-0a5341330a12.herokuapp.com/).
+This was accomplished with this wonderful guide [here](https://towardsdatascience.com/deploying-your-dash-app-to-heroku-the-magical-guide-39bd6a0c586c).